Bjodol/react-redux-course/modules/5-redux.md

 Now lets fill inn our slice with the application logic needed to enable shared state across our two pages.

-- Together with the participants identify how the initialState should look, what state values are needed for the basic logic of keeping the articles updated.
+- Identify how the initialState should look, what state values are needed for the basic logic of keeping the articles updated.
 - Set the inital state once the store structure is defined.
 - Next step, how should the identified state be updated, what oogic is needed to update the state values?
 Create reducers where necessary to conficgure the state updating logic.
 - Export reducers so they can be used in the files when needed to update the states. (_works as setters, to update the states.
 Can only contain logic or accept props that can be used in computation of the new value of simply set the new value by updating the entire object or only certain attributes of the stored object._)